 Nominating and Corporate Governance Committee.
-Our Nominating and Corporate Governance Committee consists of Mr. Sherman, Mr. Pruden, and Mr. Korangy, with Mr. Sherman serving as the Chairman of the Nominating and Corporate Governance Committee consists of Mr. Sherman, Mr. Pruden, and Mr. Korangy, with Mr. Sherman serving as the Chairman of the Nominating and Corporate Governance Committee nominates individuals to be elected to the board of directors by our stockholders.
+Our Nominating and Corporate Governance Committee consists of Mr. Sherman, Mr. Pruden, and Mr. Korangy, with Mr. Sherman serving as the Chairman of the Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee nominates individuals to be elected to the board of directors by our stockholders.
 The Nominating and Corporate Governance Committee considers recommendations from stockholders if submitted in a timely manner in accordance with the procedures set forth in our bylaws and will apply the same criteria to all persons being considered.
 All members of the Nominating and Corporate Governance Committee are independent directors as defined under the NASDAQ listing standards.